Kevin-Mattheus-Moerman/Kevin-Mattheus-Moerman.github.io/_includes/About.md

 # About me
+I am a computational mechanics and computational design expert.
+My research interests include computational geometry and design, design optimisation, finite element analysis (FEA), continuum mechanics, meshing, signal and image-processing, robotics and mechatronics, medical device design, generative design, and morphogenesis.
-I am a research fellow at the [National University of Ireland Galway]( http://www.nuigalway.ie/).
-My research here focusses on computational biomechanics of blood clots and is part of the [INSIST project (In Silico Clinical Trials for Acute Ischemic Stroke)](https://www.insist-h2020.eu).
+I am currently Research Fellow at the [National University of Ireland Galway]( http://www.nuigalway.ie/).
+My research there focusses on computational biomechanics of blood clots and clot occlusion, and is part of the [INSIST project (In Silico Clinical Trials for Acute Ischemic Stroke)](https://www.insist-h2020.eu).

 As part of my research I maintain the open source project [GIBBON](https://www.gibboncode.org/) which is a toolbox for computational (bio)mechanics.